Description

 Tried: Compute the CRC with zlib.crc32(chunk_data) without including the chunk type bytes

-The PNG specification requires the CRC to be computed over the chunk type AND the chunk data concatenated together - not the data alone.
-Passing only the data bytes to zlib.crc32 produces a different checksum than what pngcheck expects.
-The fix is zlib.crc32(chunk_type + chunk_data) where chunk_type is the 4-byte ASCII name like b'IHDR'.
+The PNG spec computes each CRC over the chunk type and the chunk data joined together, not the data alone.
+Pass only the data to zlib.crc32 and you get a checksum pngcheck rejects.
+Use zlib.crc32(chunk_type + chunk_data), where chunk_type is the 4-byte name like b'IHDR'.

 Tried: Skip fixing CRC values and just open the PNG, hoping the viewer ignores checksum errors

-Lenient viewers like eog may render the image despite bad CRCs, but pngcheck still reports failures and the file is technically invalid.
-More importantly, if the IHDR chunk CRC is wrong, some decoders reject the file entirely before reading dimensions or color depth.
-Fixing CRCs is also how you confirm you have the correct chunk data - if the recomputed CRC matches nothing, the data itself is still corrupted.
+Lenient viewers like eog may render the image despite bad CRCs, but pngcheck still fails it and the file is technically invalid.
+More to the point, a wrong IHDR CRC makes some decoders reject the file outright before they read the dimensions.
+Fixing the CRCs is also how you confirm the chunk data is right: if the recomputed value matches nothing, the data is still corrupted.

 Learn more